J314 Final Paper Topic Due on Tuesday May 10

 From Richard Powers' essay on Murakami's fiction as a "Neurological Soul-Sharing Picture Show"

-Kafka--and Hoshino and Nakata as well, for that matter--are all on a journey, they are part of a quest that is fueled by a desire to probe memory, the past, and to discover their true identity.
+Kafka--along with Hoshino and Nakata as well--are all on journeys of a sort; they are part of a quest that is fueled by a desire to probe memory, the past, and to discover their true identities.
 Kafka seeks self-understanding and the knowledge of how to live in the world.
 In this, he may resemble many of the characters we have encountered in this class: "I" in Kokoro, "K" in both Kokoro and Sputnik Sweetheart, and Mikage in Kitchen, to name a few.
 To what extent do you think these characters change their lives or even change who they are?
-Nakata is an older person, but Kafka is young and still in the process of becoming.
+Nakata is an older person, but Kafka is young and still in the process of character-formation; he is still in the state of becoming.
 He must go through his metaphorical and symbolic "sandstorm" and come out a different person.
 As John Updike writes of Kafka and Nakata in his review of Kafka on the Shore, "The novel’s two heroes interact only in the realm of kami.
 Of their entwined narratives, the story of Kafka Tamura is more problematic, more curiously overloaded, than that of the holy fool Nakata, with its familiar elements of science fiction, quest, and ebullient heroics...."
 Kafka has many encounters in the novel, reads voraciously, sees ghosts and experiences psychic projections, but, in the end, somehow, he will apparently learn about life by "look[ing] at the painting" of Kafka on the Shore and "listen[ing] to the wind."